xoTEMPESTox/xoTEMPESTox/README.md

   </h2>

   <h2>
-    About me
+    About me || <a href="https://priyanshu123sah.hackerresume.io/a39dcdba-5339-4315-a6a4-2640dca226f7" target="_blank">Resume</a>
   </h2>

 Hey There <img src="https://github.com/xoTEMPESTox/xoTEMPESTox/blob/4808de23623b6a14a1035959a556e52ab427aef3/Resources/img/waving.gif" alt="Hello" width="auto" height="16px">
- , nice of you for wanting to know more about me 😊 .
-I am a Newbie coder who is still learning his way around different languages , I have had an interest in computers ever since my family got a laptop in 2010 , I have had joy ride with almost all devices that I own tinkering with it and learning from it .
-I am currently a <b>Under Grad</b> in <b> Artificial Inteligence & Machine Learning </b> at <b>TCET INDIA</b> I have a good grasp of Java , Python , C and Introducing more languages such as C++ , HTML , CSS , JS , LUA in my arsenal to create projects that I always wanted to .
-I also love to Day Trade & Play games
+I'm glad you're interested in learning more about me! 😊 I'm currently an Undergraduate in Artificial Intelligence & Machine Learning at TCET India.
+My coding journey began in 2010 when my family got our first laptop, and since then, I've been passionate about tinkering with devices and exploring different programming languages.

+I have a solid foundation in Java, Python, and C, and I'm expanding my skill set to include C++, HTML, CSS, JavaScript, and Lua as I work on various projects.
+In addition to coding, I enjoy day trading and gaming.

 <i><b> JOIN ME AND WATCH MY PROGRESS AS I GROW INTO AN ABSOLUTELY DOMINANT CODER </b></i> 😉